 When terrible things happen, many people are lastingly affected.
 In some, the effects are so persistent and severe that they are debilitating and constitute a disorder.
 Generally, events likely to cause PTSD are those that invoke feelings of fear, helplessness, or horror.
 Combat, sexual assault, and natural or man-made disasters are common causes of PTSD.
 However, it can result from any experience that feels overwhelming and life threatening, such as physical violence or an automobile crash.

 These events may be experienced directly (such as having a serious injury or being threatened with death) or indirectly (witnessing others being seriously injured, killed, or threatened with death; or learning of traumatic events that occurred to close family members or friends).
 People may have experienced a single trauma or, as is common, multiple traumas.

 It is not known why the same traumatic event may cause no symptoms in one person and lifelong PTSD in another.
 Nor is it known why some people witness or experience the same trauma many times over years without developing PTSD, but then develop it following an apparently similar episode.

 Posttraumatic stress disorder affects almost 9% of people sometime during their life, including childhood (see Acute and Posttraumatic Stress Disorders in Children and Adolescents).
 About 4% have it during any 12-month period.
-Many people who undergo or witness traumatic events, such as combat veterans and victims of rape or other violent acts, develop posttraumatic stress disorder.

 Posttraumatic stress disorder lasts for more than 1 month.
 It may be a continuation of acute stress disorder or develop separately up to 6 months after the event.